jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-When I want to work on a project, I have to consider a few things
+When I want to work on a project, here are some things I think about

 * What is the name I want for the project?
 * What is the structure of the project?